timo-sisus/Power-Inspector/README.md

 In terms of the basics, you use the Power Inspector window like you would use the default inspector: when you **select** Unity Objects in the **Hierarchy** window or the **Project** window, their **data is displayed** in the inspector view, where you can view and edit it.

-There are then a multitude of enhancements that Power Inspector adds on top of the basic feature set.
-Read through the Feature pages to **learn** all about those enhancements, and unlock the **full potential** of Power Inspector.

 For more information refer to the [full online documentation](https://docs.sisus.co/power-inspector).